The Land of Middle Earth

 Auckland is the business capital while Wellington is the cultural and political capital.
 Auckland has everything a larger city has without any of the drawbacks.
 There is a certain calm and serenity about the place which can be best experienced from the Sky Tower.
 Wellingtons true picturesque beauty can be witness from Mount Victoria.
 Dazzling panoramic views of this natural paradise with cool, misty winds flowing in from all directions.

 The South Island is a haven for adrenaline junkies and adventure tourists.
 Snow capped peaks, ancient rock formations, rugged coastlines, and rolling green farmlands, all lit up by the soft evening glow.
-Its not hard to lose yourself in the land of Middle Earth.
+It is not hard to lose yourself in the land of Middle Earth.
 To feel like hobbits, dwarfed by the immensity of the experience.

 Nothing that you will learn in the course of your studies will be of the slightest possible use to you in after life, save only this -